Zunautica/teadaze/README.md

 When setting assets in views, the directory is relative to /site/assets/[scripts,styles].
 Images are relative to root since the landing is /index.php.

+#### Teadaze

+Not one of mine, but from the excellent pun 'Around the world in a tea daze'

 ### License